Oomnitza/oomnitza-connector/README.md

 To run extended integrations locally, follow the steps to install the local connector and [set the connector to run in managed mode](#setting-the-connector-to-run-in-managed-mode).

-If you would prefer to run extended integrations in the Oomnitza Cloud, refer to [Before you begin](#before-you-begin).
+If you would prefer to run extended integrations in the Oomnitza Cloud, refer to [extended integrations](#extended-integrations).

 ## System Requirements
 The Oomnitza Connector supports Linux, Windows, and Mac OS.